rexresearch

 One can apply the aqueous dispersion onto a substrate by

-coating, spray coating, roller coating, flow coating, roll-to-roll
+spin coating, spray coating, roller coating, flow coating,

-applied onto a substrate, it is left to dry.
-During this process,
+dispersion has been applied onto a substrate, it is left to dry.

-the water soluble polymer and the water insoluble polymer undergo
+During this process, the water soluble polymer and the water

-remain on the substrates surfaces even after boiling in water or
+substrates remain on the substrates surfaces even after boiling

-the water soluble polymer and the water insoluble polymer.
-The two
+of the water soluble polymer and the water insoluble polymer.

-polymers segregate themselves on the substrate surface to reach a
+The two polymers segregate themselves on the substrate surface

-thermodynamic equilibrium in order to minimize the Gibbs free
+to reach a thermodynamic equilibrium in order to minimize the

 The nanosegregant thus formed, not soluble in water, has a